jesus-car/notas/English/Basic/Gramar.md

 - Cuando el pronombre esta en plural, solo se coloca el apostrofe **'** para no repetir la 's'
 	- I go to my parents' house

+## TOPIC

+ - Are you good in/at ... ? / How good are you in/at? / Are you bad in/at ...?
+	 - Im good in/at Informatic System

+- Can I borrow(barrauw) your ...? / May I borrow your ... ?
+(Me puedes prestar tu..? )